Manideep103/mle-training/README.md

  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

 ## To excute the script
-python < scriptname.py >
+Use the file env.yml to setup a python virtual env with the required package dependenies python < scriptname.py >